What is link building in seo?

 - I am honest as to who I am, when doing it for myself

-I’d focus on building in-depth content, and making friends online who might throw you a bone and share it.
+I’d focus on building better in-depth content than your competitors have, and spend time making friends online who might throw you a bone and share your content, so you have a chance of picking up those EDITORIAL LINKS you need to rank in Google with.